 -Make it larger or smaller as you desire

 -Use one color, or stripe like shown!

 -This uses 4 skeins/colors Expression Fiber Arts Seacoast Fingering – a dreamy, buttery soft, draping cotton and alpaca blend yarn which is great for warmer months or any time of year really.
-But choose any fingering weight yarn you love.
+Colors shown have sold out for good so choose any fingering weight yarn you love.

 All shades are inspired by the sea and the yarn has a lovely, subtle wavy texture which adds a beautiful feel to the project and reminds you of the gentle, caressing waves of the ocean.

 It holds up well too as it has a strand of polyamide running throughout, preventing the major sag/droop you find with other cotton yarns.